-We offer a wide range of Logistics and Management courses for undergraduate and postgraduate students.
+We offer two unique Project Management and Logistics courses for postgraduate students.
 These Logistics and Management programmes provide applicants with the skills and knowledge required for a successful career in business.

 At the University of Northampton, we are leading the way in adding value to society, which we call social impact.
 We have won multiple awards for our work in this area, but what matters the most to us is ensuring that our students and graduates have the opportunity to make their mark on the world too.
 That’s why we were the first university in the UK to be named as a Changemaker Campus in 2012.

 Our wide choice of Logistics and Management degree courses include undergraduate and postgraduate courses, as well as joint honours and Logistics and Management Top Up degrees.